This post presents a world model that predicts how humans manipulate objects from a single image and an action sequence.

 Training

-During training, I have access to full video sequences with paired actions.
+During training, the model has access to full video sequences with paired actions.
 The key trick: rather than applying uniform noise across all frames, each frame gets an independent noise level.
 Frame 3 might be nearly clean while frame 12 is heavily corrupted.

 Inference

-At test time, I only have the first frame.
+At test time, only the first frame is available.
 Generation proceeds one frame at a time: encode the initial frame, generate frame 2 by denoising conditioned on frame 1, generate frame 3 conditioned on frames 1-2, and so on.

 This is where causal attention pays off.
 Because the model never saw future frames during training, it learned to make predictions from past context alone.
-KV-caching stores attention keys and values from previously generated frames, so I don’t recompute the entire sequence at each step.
+KV-caching stores attention keys and values from previously generated frames, avoiding recomputation of the entire sequence at each step.

 Method